lightster/tines/README.md

 signal handler that prevents the SIGTERM from causing the process to terminate.
 The fork also has a timeout that will trigger a SIGKILL after 60 seconds.

+## Passing in Fork Data

+The third parameter passed to `$forker->add()` is an array of options for the forker to use when creating and handling the fork.

 ## Forker Options

 In addition to being able to pass options to each fork, the `Forker` constructor accepts some useful